AliEmad2002/CNC/README.md

    # 7. Doc
    Here's a video of this SW in action:

-   # 8. * all used COTS are implemented and documented on COTS project on my github.
+   # 8. * all used COTS are implemented and documented in COTS project on my github.